All modules marked* are also available to study through the medium of Welsh.

 Employability & Careers

 Learning, teaching and education studies offers key academic preparation for graduates who wish to work in a wide range of settings related to education including teaching, nursery management, educational welfare and community work.
-Our graduates also undertake postgraduate training including Master's and PhD study at Cardiff Met.
-This degree helps develop a range of skills applicable to a wide range of settings and careers.
-Because of this, students are not restricted by the subject studied and many graduates will develop successful careers in a range of areas including Human Resource Management and Marketing.
+Our graduates also undertake postgraduate training including CELTA, Post Compulsory

 Progression to PGCE Teacher Training:

-We are pleased to guarantee entry to the interview process for the PGCE Primary Course at Cardiff Met for all graduates of this programme.
+We are pleased to guarantee entry to the interview process for the PGCE Primary Course at Cardiff Met for all graduates of this programme (subject to the course being open with UCAS).
 An Honours degree minimum classification of a 2:2 is currently required, and the statutory entry requirements (including B grades or equivalent at GCSE for English and Maths, C grade for Science) must also be met.

 Entry Requirements & How to Apply